Lieutenant Pigeon

-Lieutenant Pigeon were an English novelty musical group popular in the early 1970s, originating in Coventry.
+Lieutenant Pigeon are an English novelty musical group popular in the early 1970s, originating in Coventry.

 Career

 A spin-off from an experimental music band Stavely Makepeace, the group was fronted by Rob Woodward and managed by him and drummer Nigel Fletcher.
 Other members included bassist Steven Johnson.
 The group's sound was dominated by a heavy honky-tonk-style piano played by Woodward's mother, Hilda.